KYTX

 KYTX (channel 19) is a television station licensed to Nacogdoches, Texas, United States, serving East Texas as an affiliate of CBS and The CW Plus.
-Owned by Tegna Inc., the station has studios near Loop 323 in the southeastern portion of Tyler, and its transmitter is located near State Highway 110 in rural east-central Cherokee County (northwest of Ponta).
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar also owns KETK-TV (channel 56), an NBC affiliate, and KTPN-LD (channel 36), an independent station with MyNetworkTV, and operates Fox affiliate KFXK-TV (channel 51).
+KYTX's studios are located near Loop 323 in the southeastern portion of Tyler, and its transmitter is located near State Highway 110 in rural east-central Cherokee County (northwest of Ponta).

 KYTX began broadcasting as KLSB-TV in 1991.
 It rebroadcast KETK-TV, initially with local news inserts for the Nacogdoches area.
 In 2003, it was sold to Max Media, former owners of KETK, and relaunched on a separate basis as the first in-market CBS affiliate for East Texas in 13 years.
 This included the move of the station's transmitter further north and the launch of a local news department.
 The station was the setting of the Fox network's shortlived series Anchorwoman in 2007, in part as a promotion gambit for the new station's local newscasts.
-It was sold in 2007 to London Broadcasting and in 2014 to Gannett, which split its broadcasting assets as Tegna the next year.
+It was sold in 2007 to London Broadcasting and in 2014 to Gannett, which split its broadcasting assets as Tegna Inc. the next year.
+In 2026, Nexstar acquired Tegna.